Ergodic robust maximization of asymptotic growth with stochastic factor processes: Introduction

 From a mathematical point of view, the introduction of a stochastic covariance process introduces a delicate technical challenge.
 Indeed, while the construction of the worst-case measure $\widehat \P$ and verification of the ergodic property in \cite{kardaras2021ergodic} were done using the classical theory of positive harmonic functions (see \cite{pinsky1995positive} for a reference), in our case these results are no longer applicable due to a loss in regularity of the coefficients induced by the inclusion of the stochastic covariance factor process.

-To overcome this difficulty we modify the input matrix $c_X$ on an arbitrarily small neighbourhood near the boundary of $E$ (notice that the modification does not happen in absence of the factor process).
+To overcome this difficulty we modify the input matrix $c_X$ on an arbitrarily small neighbourhood near the boundary of $E$ (although in the absence of a factor process, $c_X$ is actually left unchanged).
 Then using a combination of ideas from elliptic PDE theory, calculus of variations and recent developments in the theory of generalized Dirichlet forms \cite{lee2020analyt,gim2018recurrence} we are able to construct an admissible worst-case measure $\widehat \P$ (see Theorem~\ref{thm:worst_case_measure_existence} below).
 Importantly, the robust optimal strategy and robust optimal growth rate only depend on the original inputs $c_X(x,y)$ and $p(x,y)$, not on the modified inputs.
 Additionally, we show in Corollary~\ref{cor:original} that in certain special cases the modifications are unnecessary.
 As such, we view these modifications as purely technical in nature.
 This point is further discussed in Section~\ref{sec:K-mod}.

 The layout of the paper is as follows.
-Section~\ref{sec:setup} introduces the mathematical framework and the robust asymptotic growth problem we study.
-In Section~\ref{sec:heuristics}, we discuss the main ideas to tackle the problem and then introduce additional technical assumptions in Section~\ref{sec:assumptions}.
-Section~\ref{sec:results} contains the precise statements of all our results.
+Section~\ref{sec:setup} introduces the mathematical framework and formulates the robust asymptotic growth problem we study.
+Section~\ref{sec:heuristics} contains a heuristic discussion of the main ideas to tackle the problem.
+Technical assumptions are introduced in Section~\ref{sec:assumptions}.
+Section~\ref{sec:results} contains the precise statements of all our results with Section~\ref{sec:main_result} considering the problem with inputs $c_X$ and $p$, while Section~\ref{sec:main_extended} considers the extended problem where the entire joint covariation matrix $c$ is an input.
 Section~\ref{sec:discussion} contains a discussion of the results emphasizing the financial interpretation and relationship to the results in \cite{kardaras2021ergodic}.
 We consider several pertinent examples in Section~\ref{sec:examples}.
-Appendix~\ref{sec:PDE} contains results for a class of degenerate elliptic PDEs corresponding to certain variational problems.
+Appendix~\ref{sec:PDE} contains results for a class of degenerate elliptic PDEs corresponding to certain variational problems, and Appendix~\ref{S_measurability} contains a measurability result for parameter dependent versions of such problems.
 We were unable to find a standard reference for these results and so have developed them in a general framework in the appendix.
 Lastly, Appendix~\ref{sec:proofs} contains the proofs of most of the results stated in Section~\ref{sec:results}.
 In particular, the results developed in Appendix~\ref{sec:PDE} are crucially applied in Appendix~\ref{sec:proofs} to construct the worst-case measure $\widehat \P$ described above.